Chapter 13 Bankruptcy Attorney Near You and Here to Help

-With my experience in handling various bankruptcy cases, I am able to quickly assess what form of bankruptcy is the most suited to my client’s situation.
+Given my experience in handling many different bankruptcy cases, I am able to quickly assess what form of bankruptcy is the most suited to my client’s situation.

 If you qualify for a Chapter 13 Bankruptcy I can help you reorganize your current debt and determine an appropriate payment plan while enabling you to keep your home, cars and other property.

-One of the benefits for this particular form of bankruptcy is that it enables you to keep your assets without having to liquidate them, while only paying a fraction of your unsecured debt.
-To find out if you qualify for chapter 13 bankruptcy or for a free consultation, contact our office today.
+A major benefit in filing Chapter 13 Bankruptcy is that it enables the Debtor to keep their assets without having to liquidate them, paying anywhere from 10% to 100% of what is owed to the unsecured creditors; mab bolingbrook.
+To find out if you qualify for Chapter 13 bankruptcy or for a free consultation, contact our office today.

-After 19 years of helping clients file for Chapter 13 Bankruptcy the majority of my clients file for three common scenarios:
+After 19 years of helping clients file for Chapter 13 Bankruptcy the majority of them filed for three common scenarios:

 – life throws curve balls at us and sometimes we get knocked off track.
 If you fall behind in your mortgage payments filing a Ch 13 bankruptcy can stop the foreclosure and allow you to get back on track.
 Time is of the essence, however, as the Ch 13 filing must occur prior to the judicial sale.